-Get InvolvedNeshima Foundation provides intensive clinical treatment to IDF soldiers whose service left them battling PTSD, depression, and wounds that, without intervention, too often prove fatal.
-Where conventional care falls short, we offer rigorously selected, evidence-based modalities — including Accelerated Resolution Therapy® — proven to reach what talk therapy alone cannot.
+Get Involved Apply for TreatmentNeshima provides free, intensive clinical treatment to IDF veterans and other combat veterans battling PTSD, depression, and trauma that, without intervention, too often proves fatal.
+Where conventional care falls short, we offer Accelerated Resolution Therapy® — an evidence-based modality proven to reach what talk therapy alone cannot.

 "After October 7th, the mental health institutions in Israel are overwhelmed completely, and a lot of people either can't get therapy or don't even understand the distress they are feeling has to do with what they have experienced."